svanoort/python-client-benchmarks/README.md

 On this system:
 * pycurl takes about 73 CPU-microseconds to issue a request when reusing a connection
-* requests takes about ****526 CPU-microseconds to issue a request when reusing a connection
+* requests takes about **526 CPU-microseconds** to issue a request when reusing a connection
 * pycurl takes about 165 CPU-microseconds to *open a new connection* and issue a request (no connection reuse), or ~92 microseconds to open
 * requests takes about **1078** CPU-microseconds to *open a new connection* and issue a request (no connection reuse), or ~552 microseconds to open

 # Benchmark Setup

-Testing with two c4.large instances in AWS, one running a client, and the other running the server.
+* Testing with two c4.large instances in AWS, one running a client, and the other running the server.
+* All tests issued 10000 sequential requests to minimize the impact of noise
+* Timing was done using timeit, to separate initial setup & library loading from actual request time.
-For loopback tests, both are run on the same (client) system.
+* For loopback tests, both are run on the same (client) system, to measure performance without bandwidth limits.
-Logs were collected from each benchmark run, along with vmstat dumps to verify that the CPU was never fully loaded (and never a bottleneck).
+* Logs were collected from each benchmark run, along with vmstat dumps to verify that the CPU was never fully loaded (and never a bottleneck).

 Specs: